leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 ### A. Mitosis

 All human beings begin life as single, fertilized cells.
 This microscopic organism contains all the genetic material to create a human being.
-The code for every organ, follicle of hair, synapse in your brain, and so on is packed into a near-invisible point in space and time.
-This code is written on strands of **DNA** densely woven into 23 pairs of **chromosomes** in human embryo cells.
-This cell will divide through a process called **mitosis** into daughter cells.
+The code for every organ, follicle of hair, synapse in your brain, and so on, is packed into a near-invisible point in space and time.
+This code exists as strands of **DNA** densely woven into 23 pairs of **chromosomes** in human embryo cells.
+This cell will divide into daughter cells through a process called **mitosis**.
 Cell reproduction is a *recursive* process for those familiar with the term.

-Human cells embryonic cells are *eukaryotic* cells and pass through three phases of **interphase** preceding mitosis during cell division.
+Human embryonic cells are *eukaryotic* cells and pass through three phases of **interphase** preceding mitosis during cell division.
 These stages do not have a definite start or finish.
 Cell division is a continuous process happening all the time.
-During **G1 Phase** cells grow in size and prepare for DNA replication.
-Next, during **S Phase** (or "synthesis" phase) each chromosome duplicates to form two identical sets.
-Therefore, mitosis does **not** increase the genetic diversity of cells, and should be categorized as an *asexual* process. **G2** is the last stage preceding mitosis.
-During this step, the cell continues to grow and makes all final preparations before cell division.
+During **G1 Phase**, cells grow in size and prepare for DNA replication.
+Next, during the **S Phase** (or "synthesis" phase), chromosomes duplicate to form two *identical* sets of DNA.
+Therefore, mitosis does **not** increase the genetic diversity of cells – and should be considered an *asexual* process. **G2** is the last stage preceding mitosis.
+During this step, the cell grows and makes all final preparations before cell division.

 ![Interphase](/pictures/interphase.webp)

 Mitosis contains many steps and sub-steps.
-For the sake of simplicity, we will overview only the most important stages of this process.
+For the sake of simplicity, we will overview only the most critical stages of this process.

 1. **Prophase**
     - Copies of chromosomes from interphase begin to condense and become visible.
-Our chromosomes now contain a pair of **sister chromatids**, which are joined together at a point called a **centromere**.
-Outside the nucleus, a structure called a **spindle** begins to form which is responsible for pulling chromosomes apart.
+Our chromosomes now contain a pair of **sister chromatids**, which join together at a point called a **centromere**.
+Outside the nucleus, a structure called a **spindle** begins to form and pull chromosomes apart.
 2. **Prometaphase**
-    - The **nuclear envelope** breaks down and the spindle fibers latch onto chromosomes.
+    - The **nuclear envelope** breaks down, and the spindle fibers latch onto chromosomes.
 All the machinery is now in place to rip apart chromosomes.
 3. **Metaphase**
     - Chromosomes line up down the middle of the cell.
-This step is very important.
+This step is critical.
 Our cell is going to divide along the equator in a little bit.
-Therefore, this "matching" procedure ensures that each new cell is getting an *exact* copy of each chromosome.
+Therefore, this "matching" procedure ensures that each new cell receives an *exact* copy of each chromosome.
 4. **Anaphase**
     - Finally, chromosomes are ripped apart and pulled towards opposite poles of the cell.
 We now have two copies of all the chromosomes aligned at the top and bottom cytoplasm.
 5. **Telophase**
-    - Two new nuclear envelopes begin to form around each respective pole of the cell.
+    - Two new nuclear envelopes begin to form around the cell's polls.
 6. **Cytokinesis**
     - Finally, the cell's cytoplasm splits into two complete daughter cells.

 ![Mitosis](/pictures/mitosis.png)

-**Differentiation** is the process by which cells take on specialized roles following cell division.
+**Differentiation** is the process that allows cells to take on specialized roles following cell division.
 Cells in the human body perform a vast array of functions.
-Therefore, not every cell needs to divide continuously through the human life span.
-Some non-dividing cells such as nerve and muscle cells lack a "go-ahead" signal during the G1 phase of interphase.
+Therefore, not every cell divides continuously throughout the human life span.
+Some non-dividing cells (such as nerve and muscle cells) lack a "go-ahead" signal during the G1 phase of interphase.
 This exclusion prevents these cells from dividing by mitosis.
 As a result, the loss of nerve or muscle cells can be especially devastating in human beings.

 Uncontrolled cell division may lead to the formation of a **tumor**.
 Typically, cells in the body divide as needed.
-However, as time goes on, structures responsible for managing cell division rates erode naturally.
-Sometimes these uncontrolled growths begin to spread to other parts of the body, hogging vital resources and interfering with basic bodily functions.
+However, these structures responsible for managing cell division rates erode naturally over time.
+Sometimes these uncontrolled growths begin to spread to other parts of the body, hogging vital resources and interfering with fundamental bodily functions.
 Malignant tumors are also known as **cancer**.

 ### B. Meosis

-We've now learned how a single, human embryonic cell can divide and differentiate into the collection of cells that make up a full-fledged human being.
+We've now learned how a human embryonic cell can divide and differentiate into the collection of cells that make up a full-fledged human being.
 But we said that mitosis is an *asexual* reproductive process, don't human beings reproduce *sexually*?
 Admittedly, we skipped a step. **Meosis** is the process by which huamn sex cells (**gametes**) divide to help form **zygotes** after fertilization.

 Human sex cells (i.e., sperm and eggs) are considered **haploid** cells.
-The 'ha-' prefix here indicates that these cells contain *half* of the chromosomes required to create a complete genome.
-Zygotes (fertilized egg cells) are **diploid** cells, with "di-" meaning "two".
-Intuitively, these cells contain the full 46 chromosomes that program for a human being.
+The 'ha-' prefix indicates that these cells contain *half* of the chromosomes required to create a complete genome.
+Zygotes (fertilized egg cells) are **diploid** cells, with "di-" meaning "two."
+Intuitively, these cells contain the complete set of 46 chromosomes that program for a human being.
 Of our 46 total chromosomes, 44 are considered **autosomes**.
-The remaining two are **sex chromosomes**, and can code for females (**XX**) or males (**XY**).
+The remaining two are **sex chromosomes** and can code for females (**XX**) or males (**XY**).

 Meiosis consists of two divisions, and unlike mitosis, *does* lead to an increase in genetic diversity.
 Meiosis consists of two identical rounds of cell division leading to the formation of 4 new sex cells.
-Once again, let's walk through the most important stages of meiosis.
+Once again, let's walk through the most essential stages of meiosis.

 1. **Prophase I**
     - Chromosomes line up within the cell to form pairs of **homologous chromosomes**.
 During this stage, chromosomes can swap genetic material in a process called **crossing over**.
 2. **Metaphase I**
-    - Similarly to mitosis, chromosomes line up in pairs at the equator of the cell.
-However, chromosomes now line up **randomly** via **independent assortment**.
+    - Chromosomes line up in pairs at the cell's equator identically to metaphase in mitosis.
+Now, however, chromosomes line up *randomly* via **independent assortment**.
 These independent arrangements of chromosomes promote an increase in genetic diversity.
 3. **Anaphase I**
-    - Pairs of chromosomes are pulled apart by the spindle fibers of the cell, while sister chromatids raim together.
+    - Pairs of chromosomes are pulled apart by the spindle fibers of the cell, while sister chromatids remain joined together.
 4. **Telophase I and Cytokinesis**
     - The cell finally divides into two, with each new cell containing *half* the number of chromosomes as the original cell.

-This process represents one more time during prophase II, metaphase II, anaphase II, and telophase II to create a total of 4 **haploid** cells.
+This process represents one more time during prophase II, metaphase II, anaphase II, and telophase II to create 4 **haploid** cells.

 ![Meosis](/pictures/meosis.png)

 ### C. DNA & RNA

-Now we will talk about how genetic information is stored and read within the cell.
-What we are interested in here is a *flow of information*.
-That is, we wish to know what is communicated and how.
-Cells store genetic data on organic molecules and use this information as a kind of recipe to make other things with.
+Now, we'll talk about how genetic information is stored and read within the cell.
+Here, we are interested in the *flow of information*, (i.e., *what* messages pass throughout a cell and *how* they are transferred).
+T Cells store genetic data on organic molecules and use this information as a recipe to make other things.

 Let's talk about the hard drives of the cell: **DNA**.
 DNA (deoxyribonucleic acid) is the genetic code of life.
-This molecule is encoded using four unique states represented as **nucleotides** each composed of a sugar, a phosphate group, and a nitrogen base.
-These nucleotides come in four varieties, **adenine** (A), **thymine** (T), **cytosine** (C), and **guanine** (G).
-Nucleotides are held together by **phosphodiester** bonds, and bind together in a double helix shape held by weak hydrogen bonds.
+This molecule is encoded using four unique states represented as **nucleotides** – each composed of a sugar, a phosphate group, and a nitrogen base.
+These nucleotides come in four varieties: **adenine** (A), **thymine** (T), **cytosine** (C), and **guanine** (G).
+Nucleotides bind together using **phosphodiester** bonds and take on a distinctive double helix shape held together by weak hydrogen bonds.

 ![DNA](/pictures/dna.png)
 Through careful observation, scientists have discovered that A nucleotides always pair with T, and G pairs always pair with C. Variations in these simple base pairings account for the diversity of all living things on Earth.
 DNA sequences can even code for the structure and function of non-living things, such as viruses.

 **RNA** is a complementary molecule to DNA involved in the translation and reproduction of DNA.
-RNA contains the A, C, and G, bases but swaps out thymine (T) for **uracil** (U).
+RNA contains the A, C, and G bases but swaps out thymine (T) for **uracil** (U).
 Whereas DNA acts as a genetic blueprint, RNA is responsible for carrying out the genetic instructions it encodes.
-We'll talk about two types of RNA, **mRNA** and **tRNA**. tRNA has two special sites.
-An anticodon site, where juxtaposing nucleotides are assembled from mRNA and an amino acid site.
+We'll talk about two types of RNA, **mRNA** and **tRNA**. tRNA has two critical sites: an anticodon site, where juxtaposing nucleotides assemble from mRNA, and an amino acid site.

-Ultimately, DNA and RNA work together to create proteins throughout a multi-staged process.
-DNA is transcribed into RNA during a **transcription** phase.
+Ultimately, DNA and RNA work in unison to create proteins throughout a multi-staged process.
+DNA transcribes into RNA during a **transcription** phase.
 Transcription takes place in the nucleus of eukaryotic cells.
 An enzyme called **RNA polymerase** attaches to the **promoter** region of DNA.
-This marks the "head" of the sequence.
+This protein marks the "head" of a sequence.
 Think of RNA polymerase like a translation device, mapping each nucleotide in a **template strand** to a corresponding RNA nucleotide.
-The enzyme works its way down the DNA until it comes to a terminator, a codon that marks the end of the strand The final output strand is called **RNA transcript**.
+The enzyme works its way down the DNA until it comes to a terminator, a codon that marks the end of the strand.
+We call the final output strand **RNA transcript**.

-Next, messages carried by RNA are decoded in the **ribosomes** during the process of **translation** to make proteins.
+Next, messages carried by RNA decode in the **ribosomes** during the process of **translation** to make proteins.
 Let's take a look at this process in action.

 ![Transcription](/pictures/transcription-high-res.webp)

-Specifically, sequences of base pairs are mapped to different amino acids.
-This is analogous to the process of encoding and decoding some piece of information on your computer.
+Namely, sequences of base pairs map to different amino acids.
+This procedure is analogous to encoding and decoding data on your computer.
 We define a group of three DNA or RNA nucleotides to be a **codon**.
-Each codon can code for a specific amino acid or stop sequence in the context of translation.
-The stop sequence simply marks the end of the translation process.
+Each codon can code for a specific amino acid or stop sequence during translation.
+The stop sequence marks the end of the translation process.
 There are three stop codons, **UAA**, **UAG**, and **UGA**, and one start codon, **AUG**.

 Messenger RNA (mRNA) carries messages encoded in DNA through the cell.
-Translation RNA (tRNA) is responsible for fetching the right amino acids by matching **anticodons** to the codons of an mRNA strand.
-This process is shown in the diagram below.
+Translation RNA (tRNA) is responsible for fetching corresponding amino acids by matching **anticodons** to the codons of an mRNA strand.
+We show this process in the diagram below.

 ![Translation](/pictures/translation.webp)

-Let's sum up the two main processes by which genetic information passes through the cell.
-DNA acts as long-term storage that is read and copied by RNA polymerase into mRNA during transcription.
+Let's summarize the two main processes that pass genetic information throughout the cell.
+DNA acts as long-term storage read and copied by RNA polymerase into mRNA during transcription.
 Next, these mRNA strands then bind to ribosome molecules in the cytoplasm.
-Here, multiple "blocks" of tRNA coding for unique amino acids bind to the mRNA strand.
+Here, multiple "blocks" of tRNA code for unique amino acids bound to the mRNA strand.
 The ribosome moves over the strand like a reader or `pointer`.
-All the while proteins are produced for every three nucleotides processed and are added to the back of the growing peptide chain similar to an `append` operation.
-The procedure of translation begins at a start codon and terminates at a stop codon.
+All the while, proteins are produced for every three nucleotides processed and are added to the back of the growing peptide chain analogously to an `append` operation.
+Translation begins at a start codon and terminates at a stop codon.

-The final output of this entire process is a long complex polypeptide chain that folds up into a protein.
+The final output of this entire process is a long, complex polypeptide chain that folds up into a protein.
 This protein goes on to serve any number of functions throughout the body.

-A summary of each stage of information transfer within a cell is provided below.
+We provide a summary of each stage of information transfer within a cell below.

 | Stage | Components | Location |
 | --- | --- | --- |